Lucy Maud Montgomery and Books for Kindred Spirits

 • reading and learning

-If you’re drawn to the same kinds of things, or if you love reading stories about passionate, earnest, and imaginative girls, Anne might consider you a kindred spirit: a good, honest, fun, caring person.
+If you’re drawn to the same kinds of things, or if you love reading stories about passionate, earnest and imaginative girls, Anne might consider you a kindred spirit: a good, honest, fun, caring person.
 And you might be into some of these great reads!

-Calpurnia isn’t content to do what everyone says a girl should do.
-She’s stubborn, she loves science and nature, and couldn’t give a hoot about sewing socks.
-She finds an unexpected ally in her Granddaddy, who shares her passion for nature and discovery, and with his support, Calpurnia may discover something no one has before.
+The Evolution of Calpurnia Tate: Calpurnia isn’t content to do what everyone says a girl should do.
+She’s stubborn, loves science and nature, and couldn’t give a hoot about sewing socks.
+She finds an unexpected ally in her Granddaddy, who shares her passion for nature and discovery.
+With his support, Calpurnia may discover something no one has before.

-At age eleven (the same age Anne was adopted by the Cuthberts!) orphaned Lucy is sent to live with the Martin family.
-She has a lot to get used to: living in a lighthouse on a tiny island, and adjusting to life with her six new siblings.
+The Luminous Life of Lucy Landry: At age eleven (the same age Anne was adopted by the Cuthberts!) orphaned Lucy is sent to live with the Martin family.
+She has a lot to get used to: living in a lighthouse on a tiny island with her six new siblings.
 Lucy means well, it’s just that things tend to go a little haywire when she gets distracted by her imagination.
 Lucy is Ojibwe, and details of Ojibwe heritage and culture are included.

-Malú doesn’t fit into any box that the world tries to put her in.
+The First Rule of PunkMalú doesn’t fit into any box that the world tries to put her in.
 When she moves with her mom to Chicago, she doesn’t feel Mexican enough at home, and too Mexican at school.
 But she knows she’s punk to the bone--and she discovers that the punk rock spirit she feels in her heart blends perfectly with the Mexican heritage her mom wants her to carry with her.
-Just like Anne, Malú has plenty of hilarious misadventures along the journey of finding herself!
+Just like Anne, Malú has plenty of hilarious misadventures as she finds herself!